 Finally, the pixels of the raw have 12 to 14 bits resolution, against 16 bits in the TIFF and linear DNG files.

-The linear DNG is another version for the raw DNG file.
+One word for the raw DNG file.
 This is the provision, for competing camera brands, of a standard model of information organization.

 TuToDxO.com – All rights reserved – tous droits réservés